 - Gather and keep a record of medical history and any pertinent documents related to your child or their disabilities

 - Incorporate your and your child’s wishes in a letter of intent or letter of guidance with key information on your child’s preferences, specifics related to medical care, treatment, and basic daily needs.

 - Work out housing and what this might look like if your special needs child is an adult when you pass.
 Can they live on their own?
 Consider all living arrangements, which might dovetail with the legal guardian you choose.

 Taking this initial step and putting a special needs trust together will protect your disabled child from further emotional and financial hardship.
-Call The Hatchett Law Firm today, and we’ll help you get started: 281-214-6541.
+Call The Hatchett Law Firm, PLLC today, and we’ll help you get started: 281-214-6541.